DRACOCODEX/DracoMeshLink/README.md

 cd sx1302_hal
 ```

-+ If you do not want to have to put in your password a million times in the next step, you can create a ssh key in the sub steps below otherwise skip to the next step.
++ Create a ssh key, so we can avoid entering the password a million times in the next step
-    - Create the ssh key pair.
+  + Create the ssh key pair.
     ```console
     ssh-keygen -t rsa
     ```
     Press enter three times to accept the defaults.

-    - Set up your user to use the key pair.
+    + Set up your user to use the key pair.

     ```console
     ssh-copy-id -i ~/.ssh/id_rsa.pub pi@localhost